dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-04-softmax vs sigmoid.md

 print(torch.equal(out, out2)) #True
 ```

-For the `sigmoid` function the things are quite clear.
+For the `sigmoid` function the things are quite clear, based on logits we get probabilities.
 ```
 inp = torch.randn(1,5)
 print(inp)